Drax the Destroyer: Infinity Watch

-When Thanos is resurrected by Mistress Death, Kronos reanimates the Destroyer and grants him even greater physical power.
+When Thanos is resurrected by Mistress Death, Kronos reanimates the Destroyer and grants him increased physical power.
 However, Kronos does not consider the effects of Drax's death, and the Destroyer's mind retains the damage done by Moondragon.
 Alongside a multitude of other heroes, Drax helps battle Thanos and Nebula for possession of the Infinity Gauntlet.
 Drax is chosen by Adam Warlock to safeguard the Power Gem as part of the Infinity Watch.

 After the energy vampire Rune steals the gems, the Watch members go their separate ways.
 Drax returns to Titan with Moondragon, who successfully petitions Kronos to restore Drax's mind to its former acuity at the cost of some physical power.
 Thus, Drax is restored to his original condition.
 Drax is accused of the murder of Elysius and several others, but is cleared when it is discovered that the creature Syphon was manipulating him.
 While seeking out Moondragon, Drax enters into an altercation with Genis-Vell.
 In the course of this struggle, Drax is transported to the Microverse with Genis, where, for a time, he finds acceptance and happiness on the planet K'ai.